Elite-Programmers/getting-started/readme.txt

 http://flight-manual.atom.io/

-Atom is a very powerful text editor, and knowing its capability will definately help you code more efficiently.
+Atom is a very powerful text editor, and knowing its capability will definitely help you code more efficiently.
 Atom is a product created by GitHub.